CORPORATE GOVERNANCE DECLARATION

-The members of the Management Board are required to conduct the Company's business in accordance with the applicable statutory provisions, the Company's bylaws, the rules of conduct issued by the Supervisory Board for the Management Board, the terms of their service contracts, the resolutions passed by the Management Board and other general company rules.
+The three members of the Management Board are required to conduct the Company’s business in accordance with the applicable statutory provisions, the Company’s bylaws, the rules of procedure issued by the Supervisory Board for the Management Board, the terms of their service contracts, the resolutions passed by the Management Board and other general company rules.

 Their specific powers and responsibilities are determined in the business allocation plan for the Management Board.
-Each member of the management board takes over the responsibility with regard to content for a selected department according to the guidelines of the business allocation plan, each member of the Management Board assumes responsibility for a defined area.
+In accordance with the requirements of the business allocation plan, each member of the Management Board assumes responsibility for a defined area.
 Regardless of this, the members of the Management Board are jointly responsible for corporate governance.
 The Management Board primarily passes resolutions at its meetings as well as in writing or by using other forms of communication.

 The chief executive officer coordinates the activities of the members of the Management Board.

 The Supervisory Board appoints, monitors and advises the Management Board and is directly involved in all decisions of fundamental importance for the Company.
-It exercises its duties in accordance with the relevant statutory provisions, the Company's bylaws, the rules of procedure for the Supervisory Board and the resolutions which it passes.
-It comprises four members according to the Company’s bylaws.
+It exercises its duties in accordance with the relevant statutory provisions, the Company’s bylaws, the rules of procedure for the Supervisory Board and the resolutions which it passes.
+It consists of four members in accordance with the Company’s bylaws.

-The Chairman of the Supervisory Board coordinates the work of the Supervisory Board.
+The chairman of the Supervisory Board coordinates its activities.

 Collaboration between the Management Board and the Supervisory Board

-The Management Board briefs the Supervisory Board regularly and comprehensively on order receipts, total revenues, earnings and capacity utilization at OHB SE both at the Group level as well as within the individual business units.
+The Management Board briefs the Supervisory Board regularly and comprehensively on order intake, total revenues, earnings and capacity utilization at OHB SE, the Group and the individual business units.